How to stop condensation on walls and ceilings - 11 expert-approved tips and tricks to keep your home dry over winter

 (Image credit: Future plc/David Giles)

 If there is space, don't position furniture up against external walls.
-This allows air to circulate around the rooms in your property.
-Instead, where possible, place wardrobes against internal walls as this will help reduce the chance of condensation forming.
+This allows air to circulate around the rooms in your house.
+Instead, where possible, place wardrobes against internal walls, as this will help reduce the chance of condensation forming.

 4. Wipe your windows and doors each morning

-Window condensation is usually at its worst in the morning when your doors and windows have been closed all night and warm, damp air has nowhere to escape.
-Make a habit of removing condensation on your windows and doors first thing every day.
+Window condensation is usually at its worst in the morning when your doors and windows have been closed all night and warm, as damp air has nowhere to escape.
+So, make a habit of removing condensation on your windows and doors first thing every day.
 Wipe excess moisture with a towel or cloth.
-If you don’t, the water may cause the window seals to warp and loosen over time, as well as lead to mould.
+If you don’t, the water may cause the window seals to warp and loosen over time, and it could even lead to mould.

 ‘Make sure that you’re clearing the area on a daily basis.
 We’d suggest using a microfiber cloth to remove any dampness, before applying any cleaning solution,’ recommends Adam Pawson from Safestyle.